 The key is that the consumer blames herself for the failure.
 The diet didn't fail.
 The product didn't fail.
 The consumer failed.
 The weight-loss industry has an ally that few consumer products and services have.
 They have a culturally based moral panic that feeds their coffers.

-.
+A moral panic is a sociological phenomenon whereby a group, usually a stigmatized or minority group, is identified as posing a danger to the general society.
+The current rhetoric in the "War on Obesity" in which the fattening of America is blamed for everything from rising health costs, over consumption of fuel, to undermining the war on terrorism, has all the earmarks of a moral panic.
 We hear something bad about being "overweight" and/or "obese" almost every moment of the day that we consume media.
 Watch television or listen to the radio for more than 5 minutes and either a commercial or an expert or a character is talking about the evils of body fat.

 A moral panic in social discourse usually serves to create a scapegoat or a diversion from issues.
 Moral panics gain social credibility because they serve the purposes of those who can provide forums for the spread of the panic.
 It is not easy to dissect the exact reasons for the creation of a moral panic because these things are not planned by some cartel of power-brokers in a backroom.

 So the question to ask when analyzing a moral panic is who benefits from the spread of such ideas?

 Here are some possibilities to consider in looking at the "War on Obesity":